Leslie Surginer Endowed Professorship

-In his research career, Press has published more than 150 papers in the areas of computational biology, theoretical astrophysics, cosmology, and computational algorithms.
-He is senior author of the “Numerical Recipes” textbooks on scientific computing, with more than 400,000 hardcover copies in print.
-Elected to the National Academy of Sciences in 1994, he became a founding member of NAS's Computer and Information Sciences section.
+In his research career, Press has published more than 160 papers in areas of computational biology, theoretical astrophysics, cosmology, and computational algorithms.
+He is senior author of the Numerical Recipes textbooks on scientific computing, with more than 400,000 hardcover copies in print.
+Elected to the National Academy of Sciences (NAS) in 1994, he in 2000 became a founding member of NAS's Computer and Information Sciences section.

 Press was for more than two decades Professor of Astronomy and of Physics at Harvard University, during which he served as Department Chair and in various other positions of university service.
 Earlier, he was Assistant Professor of Physics at Princeton University, and Richard Chace Tolman Research Fellow in Theoretical Physics at Caltech, where he received his Ph.D. in physics in 1972.
 His undergraduate degree was from Harvard in 1969.

 Press' research lies at the interface between computer science and computational biology.
 Recent work includes the development of an error-correcting code (ECC) for massive data storage in engineered DNA.
 Press and his students collaborate with the lab of Professor Ilya Finkelstein on platforms for massively parallel experiments on DNA-protein binding.